Video consultation sessions are booked and paid for in advance for a date and time. Sessions are normally for up to 25 minutes or 50 minutes.

 In these cases we will attempt to reconnect using the same service.
 If this does not prove possible, we will attempt to continue the session via phone or contact you by text or email if this is not possible.

-Session fees are not usually refundable as the allocated time will have been set aside exclusively for you.
-However if a session cannot be completed successfully due to substantial technical issues at our end, we will agree with you whether some or all of the fee might be carried forward to a next session.
+Session fees are not usually refundable as the allocated time will have been set aside exclusively for you and technical difficulties are likely to be outside of our control.
+However if a session cannot be completed successfully due to substantial technical issues at our end, we will discuss with you whether some or all of the fee might be carried forward to a next session.

 Privacy and confidentiality

 Part of the agreement between us will be that consultations should never be recorded, shared, or posted online by either party, and that we shall respect each other’s online, social media or real-life privacy outside of sessions.